alexchristy/wazuh-pipeline/README.md

 ## Decoder Resolution

-If a custom decoder name overlaps with an default Wazuh decoder's name, the Wazuh manager will fail to startup.
+If a custom decoder name overlaps with a default Wazuh decoder's name, the Wazuh manager will fail to startup.
 To address this, this pipeline will automatically disable default decoder names that overlap/conflict with custom decoders names.

 This can be useful, but it can also break detection logic as the pipeline will exclude entire default decoder files when any conflict with a custom decoder file is detected.